 Static caravan coastal garden plots require tough plants.
 Here is a list of suggestions that you can follow depending on your personal preferences.

 - Cistus – Rock Rose – A small, compact, tough shrub appropriate for a seaside plot, which will flower through the summer if the weather is sunny and dry.

 - Perovskia – Russian Sage – This deciduous shrub is easy to grow and thrives in a sunny, dry position.
 It will produce beautiful lavender blue flowers after gentle pruning in the springtime.

 - Photinia Fraseri Red Robin – A very easy to cultivate hedge shrub and ideal for creating a border around the plot.
 New Year’s foliage sprouts as a vibrant red leaf to add colour to your garden.
 This shrub will grow almost anywhere provided it’s not in a direct cold wind.

 - Aubrieta – An evergreen perennial which grows at a low level and cascades over walls or can be used for the front border.
 This will grow in either semi-shade or full sun and will produce an abundance of violet, blue or pink shades of compact flowers which are attractive to bees.

-- Sedums – Very easy to grow, requiring little upkeep if planted in a sunny area in soil that isn’t too dry.
+- Sedums – These are very easy to grow and requiring little upkeep if planted in a sunny area in soil that isn’t too dry.
 There are over 400 species of sedums, the majority being mostly semi-evergreen or evergreen, fleshy, succulent perennials.